mozilla/ichnaea/docs/rate_control.rst

    :alt: The sample rate drops to around 90% during peaks, and to 50% during an input spike.

 The rate controller is a general proportional-integral-derivative controller (`PID controller`_), provided by `simple-pid`_.
-The input is the queue size in observations, and the output is divided by the target, then limited to the range 0.0 to 1.0 to generate the sample rate.
+By default, only the proportional gain K\ :sub:`p` is enabled, making it a P controller.
+The input is the queue size in observations, and the output is divided by the target, so the output is between 0.0 and 1.0 when the data queues exceed the target, and greater than 1.0 when below the target.
+This is limited to imited to the range 0.0 to 1.0, and then multiplied by 100 to derive the new sample rate.

 .. _`PID controller`: https://en.wikipedia.org/wiki/PID_controller
 .. _`simple-pid`: https://simple-pid.readthedocs.io/en/latest/